Counterslip Baptist Church

+We're a group of people, that gather together in South Bristol, who are seeking to build our lives around Jesus by being with Him, learning from Him and becoming like Him.

+We now meet at Oasis John Williams Academy on Petherton Road for our Sunday morning services.

 Counterslip Baptist Church is a church located in south Bristol, England.
-It has been located on its current site on the Wells Road since the 1950s having previously been located on Counterslip near Bristol Bridge.
+It has been located on its Wells Road site on the Wells Road since the 1950s having previously been located on Counterslip near Bristol Bridge.
+In 2023 the church discerned the call of God for them to leave the Wells Road site, and so since November 2024 has been meeting for its Sunday morning services at the Oasis Academy John Williams on Petherton Road.

-The church was founded in 1804 when 49 members of the declining Pithay Church left and decided to set up a church of their own at Tailor's Court.
+The church was founded in 1804 when 49 members of the declining Pithay Church (which later became Kings Street and eventually Cairns Road Baptist Church) left and decided to set up a church of their own at Tailor's Court.
 The first service was held on 12 November that year.
 By 1810, numbers at the church had risen to around 70.
 It was then that the church moved to Counterslip and acquired the name that it is still known by today.

 By 1822, membership at the church had risen to well over 200.
 By the mid-1870s, membership had risen to around 500 causing the church to move again, this time to Victoria Street where a chapel was built which was used until the 1940s when it was bombed during the Second World War.
-The Church used several temporary venues before it moved to the Hengrove Hall in Whitchurch (now the Kingdom Hall used by the Jehovah's Witnesses).
-In 1948, the church moved to the current Wells Road site where two temporary buildings had been erected, a main church building and a hall.
-In 1957, work began on the premises that the church still uses today which opened on 28 June.
+The Church used several temporary venues before it moved to the Hengrove Hall in Whitchurch (later the Kingdom Hall used by the Jehovah's Witnesses, then a dance studio).
+In 1948, the church moved to its Wells Road site where two temporary buildings had been erected, a main church building and a hall.
+In 1957, work began on the premises that the church has used until November 2024 which opened on 28 June.

 Football

 Counterslip Baptist Church FC has played in the Premier Division of the Bristol Churches Football League.
+(This stopped running in the early 2000s).